The days of one's youthful inexperience.

 "What fools men are in their salad days."

-Salad Days was later used as the title of a highly successful is a musical, which premiered at the Bristol Old Vic in 1954.
+Salad Days was later used as the title of a highly successful musical, which premiered at the Bristol Old Vic in 1954.
 The music was written by Julian Slade and the lyrics by Dorothy Reynolds and Julian Slade.
 This was also the inspiration for the Monty Python spoof sketch Sam Peckinpah's Salad Days, in which the carefree young things featured in the musical were hacked to pieces in a typically gory Sam Peckinpah manner.

 See other phrases and sayings from Shakespeare.